 This creates a configure context, which can be used to perform checks. env specifies the environment for building the tests.
 This environment may be modified when performing checks. custom_tests is a dictionary containing custom tests.
 See also the section about custom tests below.
 By default, no custom tests are added to the configure context. conf_dir specifies a directory where the test cases are built.
 Note that this directory is not used for building normal targets.
-The default value is the directory #/.sconf_temp. log_file specifies a file which collects the output from commands that are executed to check for the existence of header files, libraries, etc. The default is the file #/config.log.
-If you are using the VariantDir() method, you may want to specify a subdirectory under your variant directory. config_h specifies a C header file where the results of tests will be written, e.g. #define HAVE_STDIO_H, #define HAVE_LIBM, etc. The default is to not write a config.h file.
-You can specify the same config.h file in multiple calls to Configure, in which case scons will concatenate all results in the specified config_h file.
+The default value is the directory #/.sconf_temp.log_file specifies a file which collects the output from commands that are executed to check for the existence of header files, libraries, etc. The default is the file #/config.log.
+If you are using the VariantDir() method, you may want to specify a subdirectory under your variant directory. config_h specifies a C header file where the results of tests will be written, e.g. #define HAVE_ST-DIO_H, #define HAVE_LIBM, etc. The default is to not write a config_h file.
+You can specify the same config_h file in multiple calls to Configure, in which case scons will concatenate all results in the specified file.
+Note that SCons uses its normal dependency checking to decide if it's necessary to rebuild the specified config_h file.
 This means that the file is not necessarily re-built each time scons is run, but is only rebuilt if its contents will have changed and some target that depends on the config_h file is being built.